 Description:

 When I applied to Midland Care, my intent was to give myself an experience of healthcare in a new and different environment.
-Having had years of experience in a hospital setting, I challenged myself to experience something out of the ordinary and explore other environments I could possibly find myself in as a future medical professional.
+Having had years of experience in a hospital setting, I challenged myself to experience something out of the ordinary and explore other environments in which I could possibly find myself as a future medical professional.
 Midland serves as a nonprofit center for individuals to receive daytime care for conditions they are afflicted with that require supervision, as well as hospice care for those individuals who need it.
-The center in Lawrence specialized in daytime care for residents.
+The center in Lawrence specializes in daytime care for residents.
 My preconceptions told me that this experience would be difficult.
 Such an environment surely would weigh heavy on one’s spirit.
 What I found in my years at the center was very much the opposite.
-The individuals working here had such a genuine kindness and caring in their heart for their job and their patients, I could only admire the way these professionals conducted themselves.
+The individuals working here had such genuine kindness and caring in their heart for their job and their patients, I could only admire the way these professionals conducted themselves.
 They taught me how one's situation is a product of how you choose to embrace it.
-What drives my friends at Midland to be the caretakers they are is a deep-rooted belief of the capacity for good we as people have.
+What drives my friends at Midland to be the caretakers they are is a deep-rooted belief in the capacity for good we as people have.
 Every week of volunteering teaches me to redefine success and motivates me to be a multifaceted caretaker.

 AMCAS Work and Activities Example #16